 Many crystal-clear streams cascade from the mountain slopes, providing numerous scenic waterfalls, deep pools and brook trout fishing opportunities.
 Such streams as the Opalescent River, Johns Brook, Klondike Brook, Marcy Brook, Cold River, Moose Creek and Cold Brook are photographers' favorites.
-Lake Tear O' the Clouds, the source of the Hudson River, lies at about 4,300 feet altitude on a flank of Mount Marcy.
+Lake Tear of the Clouds, the source of the Hudson River, lies at about 4,300 feet in altitude on a flank of Mount Marcy.

-Campers and hikers find numerous scenic spots such as Wanika Falls, Indian Falls, Indian Pass, the Duck Hole, Avalanche Pass, and Panther Gorge, in addition to the many mountain peaks, a satisfying reward for the effort expended in hikes to these locations.
+Recreationalists find an abundance of scenic spots such as Wanika Falls, Indian Falls, Indian Pass, the Duck Hole, Avalanche Pass, and Panther Gorge, in addition to numerous mountain peaks.

-Hikers and mountaineers probably outnumber all other groups.
-Ski touring and snowshoeing throughout the area, particularly the northeast sector, have been on the increase in recent years.
+Hikers and mountaineers probably outnumber all other user groups.
+Skiing and snowshoeing throughout the area, particularly the Eastern Management Zone, had increased in popularity in the late 1960's through the 1980's.
 Winter mountaineering and winter camping continue to be highly popular.